Centrora/centroradocs/install-suite-whm.rst

 4. Install Centrora Security Suite in the account.

 The Centrora Suite files have been downloaded to the user account "centrorasuite" which you have created previously.
+Access the Centrora installation page at: ``http://sub-domain_for_Centrora_account/installation/index.php`` and follow the installation wizard to complete it.

 After the database is created, access the File Manager and browse the ‘public_html’ folder, click the ‘Upload’ button to upload the Centrora Security Suite package.</li>
 </ol>